 Multi-Agent Reinforcement Learning in Minecraft

-We are accepting submissions for a small warmup round for you to get acquainted with the submission system.
+We are accepting submissions for Round 2.
 Please feel free to make a submission using the instructions here.

 What is the Challenge?